FAQs: Financial Mail

 Is there a Financial Mail app?

-Our editor is Carrin Pasley-Banks, who works closely with BusinessLIVE editor Ray Hartley and Business Day digital editor Malgosia Kijko and their teams to deliver your business news fix.
-Rob Rose edits the print magazine.
+Rob Rose is the editor of the Financial Mail, and our digital editor is Carrin Pasley-Banks, who works closely with BusinessLIVE editor Ray Hartley and Business Day digital editor Malgosia Kijko and their teams to deliver your business news fix.

 Does the website have RSS feeds?